DEFRA/ipaffs-certificate-microservice/README.md

 ## Set up
 Ensure that you have the necessary configuration to resolve dependencies from Artifactory: https://eaflood.atlassian.net/wiki/spaces/IT/pages/1047823027/Artifactory

-Copy `.env` file from `/keybase/team/defra_devops/.env` into the root of this project and run the service :
+Copy `.env` file from `Defra Sharepoint` into the root of this project and run the service :

 From the service directory, run with: